chef/automate/components/docs-chef-io/content/automate/ldap.md

    # users to authenticate for Chef Automate (and also to search for their group membership).
    # Example: "uid=seviceaccount,cn=users,dc=example,dc=com"
    bind_dn = "<your bind_dn>"

+   # bind_password may also be passed via the AUTOMATE_SECRET_LDAP_PASSWORD environment
+   # variable when running `chef-automate` commands.
    bind_password = "<your bind_password>"

    ###